-SOCI 150 (3-3-0) The Global Society: This introductory course focuses on the global society.
+This introductory course focuses on the global society.
 Using a variety of techniques, the course introduces students to several of the more pressing global issues and demonstrates their interconnectedness; acquaints students with the main structural features of the global system; equips students to live and work in a globally interdependent world, develops students' ability to work with diverse sets of interest groups on complex issues that cross local and national boundaries; and, by demonstrating the links between global issues and the global society, encourages a recognition of the ethical and social responsibility of global citizenship.

-SOCI 210 (3-3-0) Principles of Sociology: An examination of the basic concepts and principles of sociology, with emphasis on a scientific analysis of culture, personality, social groups and social institutions, social organizations, population trends, and social processes.
+Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 An examination of the basic concepts and principles of sociology, with emphasis on a scientific analysis of culture, personality, social groups and social institutions, social organizations, population trends, and social processes.

-SOCI 220 (3-3-0) Contemporary Social Problems: An analysis of the causes and consequences of current social problems: poverty, urbanization, wars, mental illness, alcoholism, drug addiction, crime and delinquency, environmental concerns, and problems of social institutions.
+SOCI 220 - Contemporary Social Problems

+An analysis of the causes and consequences of current social problems: poverty, urbanization, wars, mental illness, alcoholism, drug addiction, crime and delinquency, environmental concerns, and problems of social institutions.

-SOCI 305 (3-3-0) Selected Topics in Sociology: Students will examine in-depth a topic of sociological importance chosen by the instructor.
+SOCI 305 - Selected Topics in Sociology

+Students will examine in-depth a topic of sociological importance chosen by the instructor.
 Particular attention will be focused on current theoretical and/or methodological explanations of the particular substantive topic.
 Each student can take up to two different selected topics courses.

-Prerequisite: SOCI 210 Or permission of the instructor
+Prerequisite: SOCI 210 or permission of the instructor